During this seminar, participants will comprehensively overview Indonesian labour laws and practices.

 It is crucial and important for the HR professional to be equipped with the knowledge, information and employment law on hands to handle these challenges one might face.
 These issues are to handle in a fair, constructive and effective manner right from the start and it is therefore important for HR professional to understand and know the country as well as the culture to avoid conflicts and misunderstanding.

-• Knowing Indonesia working culture and capabilities of the workforce.
+• Indonesian work culture and capabilities of the workforce.

-• The impact of Indonesia Labor Law on employment practices with practical application to workplace scenarios.
+• The impact of Indonesia Labor Law on employment practices with practical applications to workplace scenarios.

-• To better manage employees’ issues and operations in Indonesia in context of the Labor Contract Law.
+• To better manage employees’ issues and operations in Indonesia in the context of labour contract laws.

-• The Labor Legislation of Indonesia in Labor Protection Act, Social Security Program Act, Collection Agreement and Working of Foreigner Act.
+• The Labor Protection Act, Social Security Program Act, Collection Agreement and Working of Foreigner Act.

 • Business overview in Indonesia